Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Figure 1: Amazon VPC Lattice Automated DNS Configuration - Reference Architecture and Workflow.

-• (8) Unsuccessfully processed messages are stored in the Amazon SQS dead-letter queue (DLQ) for monitoring.
+(4) Unsuccessfully processed delivery events are stored in the Amazon SQS dead-letter queue (DLQ) in the Spoke Account for monitoring.

-• (10) AWS Systems Manager and AWS Resource Access Manager (AWS RAM) are used for parameter storage and cross-account data sharing.
+(8) AWS Systems Manager and AWS Resource Access Manager (AWS RAM) are used for secure parameter storage and cross-account data sharing.

 AWS Services used in this Guidance